 Human trafficking has received increased attention recently, yet much of the problem remains hidden.
-Learn about the root causes and how you can support community-led approaches to end human trafficking around the world.
+Learn about the root causes of human trafficking and how you can support community-led approaches to address them.

 When people hear the term human trafficking, many might think of a young girl being taken from her suburban home and sold into an organized sex ring.
 While that certainly can happen, it’s not representative of most human trafficking cases.